Rollercoaster (Phineas and Ferb): Casting

 Vincent Martella, Thomas Sangster, and Ashley Tisdale, who voice Phineas, Ferb, and Candace respectively, were all hired by the casting department because of their popularity within the target age-group and general belief in their ability to perform their roles.
 Another character, Jeremy, who is usually voiced by Mitchel Musso, briefly appeared in the episode in a different voice than usual from an unknown voice extra.
 The end credits of the episode list several extras who possibly voiced him, including Dee Bradley Baker (who voiced Perry the Platypus), Raviv Ullman, and the creators.
-The episode used live action briefly in the shot in which the kids fall to Earth, a technique featured in two other episodes to date: Out to Launch and The Chronicles of Meap.

-Broadcast
+Release and reception

-The episode originally aired as a preview after the premiere of High School Musical 2 on August 17, 2007, with a rating of TV-Y7.
-Disney Channel wanted to start off the series in a special way, though they did not use "Rollercoaster"; instead, they chose the episode "Flop Starz", and aired it in a worldwide premiere.
+"Rollercoaster" first aired on the Disney Channel on August 17, 2007.
+It aired as a preview after the premiere of High School Musical 2, with a rating of TV-G. Disney Channel wanted to start off the series in a special way, though they did not use "Rollercoaster"; instead, they chose the episode "Flop Starz", and aired it in a worldwide premiere.

-Reception

-When originally aired on August 17, 2007, "Rollercoaster" peaked high ratings in several categories.
+When originally aired on August 17, 2007, "Rollercoaster" peaked high ratings in several demos.
 The preview garnered a recorded amount of 10.8 million viewers.
 4.15 million were in the demographic of kids 6–11, while 4.20 million were in their teens 9–14 category.
 These high ratings lead to the episode being the second highest-rated telecast Disney Channel received in its recorded history.

-Related episodes

-The events of "Rollercoaster" would be revisited in the season two episode "Phineas and Ferb's Quantum Boogaloo", which sees a future adult version of Candace returning to the events of the episode in a time machine to help her present counterpart successfully bust Phineas and Ferb for the rollercoaster.
-However, this action led to a chain reaction that soon followed, turning the future version of Danville into a dystopian society led by the subplot antagonist Dr. Heinz Doofenshmirtz.
-Later, the same Candace goes back into the past to stop the adult Candace from causing the disaster.

-The events of the episode would be remade in musical form in the season two episode "Rollercoaster: The Musical!".

-The Phineas and Ferb spin-off series Milo Murphy's Law episode "Murphy's Lard" references this episode; in a flashback, when the rollercoaster drops to the ground, it almost crushes Melissa, giving her a fear of rollercoasters.
+Povenmire later stated it was one of their favorite episodes.
+In January 2011, a half-hour musical episode titled "Rollercoaster: The Musical!" was released for the second season, which reenacts the events of "Rollercoaster" in musical form.